 When traditional collagenase inventory is managed in this way, no new lots of collagenase enter inventory until inventory drops below the safety stock level.
 For some collagenase manufacturers, it is clear that safety stock levels have been lowered, leading to a decreased likelihood that a “good” lot of collagenase might be in inventory.

 If you cannot find a good lot of collagenase, you may have fallen into the “stale inventory chasm” where new lots are not manufactured until a sufficient amount of the current stock of product is sold.
 Many of these stale lots were likely evaluated by others and found to be unacceptable.
 If you have demanding requirements for collagenase products, then you either wait for new lots to be manufactured, or turn to other collagenase suppliers for product.
 If the stars are aligned and your product request coincides with the addition of new lots of product to inventory, you’re in luck and have several choices of lots from which to select the best.
 If your timing is slightly off, and if you share the same supplier with a higher volume collagenase consumer, you may lose the opportunity to test new lots.
 A higher volume consumer may have been notified of new collagenase lot availability, and could purchase all of the “good” collagenase before you even know about it.
 In either case, my assumption is that readily finding good lots of collagenase does not happen as frequently as it has in the past.

-If have any comments on the content of this article, please post your response below or contact me (Bob McCarthy) directly at email@example.com.
+If have any comments on the content of this article, please contact me (Bob McCarthy) directly at email@example.com.